This page contains affiliate links. For more information please read my Disclosure Policy.

 - Start by frosting a border around the diameter of your bottom layer, then fill it in with frosting.
 I did this with a piping bag with no tip, and frosted my border a bit higher than the middle to ensure the flipped top cake sat level.

-- Add the top cake layer, then apply a thin coat of buttercream to the sides and top.
+- Add the top cake layer, then apply a thin coat of buttercream all around it.
 Don’t worry about cake peeking out, this is just the ‘crumb coat’ or base coat.

 - After the first ‘crumb coat’ of frosting, pop the cake in the fridge to chill.
 This sets the frosting and allows the top layer to go on smoothly.